How to Protect Your Business from Cyber Threats and Online Scams

 Some scammers try to talk you into buying unnecessary software or service to fix the issue.
 Others intend to get your bank or credit card information during the telephone conversation.
 The worst, however, steal your personal information when they gain remote access to your computer.
 Some also install malware onto your system.
 This could end up in you losing confidential files and control over your computer and online accounts.

 When a scammer breaks into your computer, smartphone or network, they can install malware and ransomware.
-Malware destroy your files, track your activities or steal your login credentials and personal information.
+Malware destroys your files, track your activities or steal your login credentials and personal information.
 Ransomware encrypts your files or locks your computer.
 You will lose access to your computer system or data until you pay the hacker for the decryption key.